 git rebase --continue

-git rebase --abort to cancel the rebase.
+git rebase --abort

 git push origin HEAD -f

-Git fetch allows you to see the progress of the central history, not forcing you to merge the changes into your repository.
+The git fetch command downloads commits, files, and refs from a remote repository into the local repository.
+It updates your remote-tracking branches.
+The git fetch command allows you to see the progress of the central history, not forcing you to merge the changes into your repository.
 It does not affect your local work process.